๐Ÿ Home

 • Shell ๐Ÿš Zsh with several post-installation tweaks!

-• Compositor ๐Ÿง Picom fork by FT-Labs for that perfection topping with Animations!
+• Compositor ๐Ÿง Picom for that perfection topping with Animations!

 • File Manager ๐Ÿƒ Thunar with a customized side pane!